 Every company in the world falls into one of two categories: public or private.
 From Disney to your local pizza restaurant, all companies have to choose between these options.
-They are both distinct legal entities but are governed by different rules.
+Both types of company are distinct legal entities but are governed by different rules

 In short, the shares of a public company are traded on a stock exchange while the shares of a private company are not.
 This means a private company is generally owned by its founders, managers or investors.